 I’ll keep it simple.
 I committed and impure act father.
-No, he’ll think intercourse, want to know the name of the boy, if we thwarted God's plan and used a "rubber thing", if I was pregnant, where we did it?
-Better to plea an impure thought.
+No, he’ll think intercourse, want to know the name of the boy if we thwarted God's plan and used a rubber thing, if I was pregnant, where we did it?
+Better to plead an impure thought.
 No, you can't lie in confession.
 It had to be the perversion of self-abuse, then the questions.

-The other 3 were not easy outs and one, Father Pastoria, nick named Father Pastrami due to his breath, was also referred to as the ferret, the one to avoid.
-When he said Mass his sermons dragged on about the perils of hell and pushed the length of his Mass up to the next hour's one.
-In the confessional, he wanted to know every detail, always on the lookout for sins you may have committed unknowingly or failed to report.
-Even a standard, "I disobeyed my parents," was pursued with which, how and why.
+The other was Father Pastoria, nicknamed by we students, Father Pastrami, due to his breath.
+We also tagged him “the ferret”.
+When saying Mass, his sermons dragged on and pushed the length of his Mass up to the next hour's Mass time.
+In the confessional, he wanted to know every detail, always on the lookout for sins committed unknowingly or omitted.
+Even a standard, "I disobeyed my parents," was pursued with which, why and how.

-Suddenly the door slid open with the priest's ear bent to the screen to hear my sins.
-Even in the dark I could recognize him and knew he could me.
-It was Father Pastrami!
+Suddenly the door slid open with the priest's ear bent to the screen.
+Even in the dark I could recognize him and knew he could me, Father Pastrami, no escape.

 "Bless you, what’s your confession?"

-"Bless me father it has been one week since my last confession.
-I have sinned.
+"Bless me father, it’s been one week since my last confession.
+I’ve sinned.
 I disobeyed my mother by not helping with the dishes.
 I teased my younger brothers.
 I argued with my father."

 “Why did you argue with your father?”